Ongoing service disruptions

 Create an EC2 instance

-If you don't have an EC2 instance, then create one.
+If you don't have an EC2 instance, then create an instance.
 You must use a supported instance size and operating system (Windows Server 2012 or later).
-The following instance sizes aren't supported for VSS backups:
+You can't use the following unsupported instance sizes for VSS backups:

 - t3.nano